hnordquist/INCC6/readme.txt

 6.0.1.16 Sep 16, 2016
 ***  Cosmetic improvement to Acquire dialog source selection for list mode devices
+***  DB persist for List Mode results for one or more defined analyzers
 ***  Rework List mode analyzer UI with tabbed dialog, WRT #69 Present the proposed List Mode Config UI ...
 11n	 Measurement waiting for a neutron that never arrives (MCA-527)